snehal112211/LetsLearnCpp/introC++.md

 G++ is its compilar

-It was developed by Bjarna Stroustrup as the extension of the C
+#It was developed by Bjarna Stroustrup as the extension of the C in 1979

 Cross platform language can be use to create the high performance.